abbourne/abbourne.github.io/content/about/aboutbillbourne.md

 authorbox: false
 ---

+While I've not given up my love of software technology and development practices completely, I've moved from coaching software developers to coaching young cyclists.
+I'm a [National Coaching Certification Program (NCCP)](https://coach.ca/national-coaching-certification-program){: target="_blank"} trained coach and coach youth in the [OBC’s Youth Development Program](https://www.ottawabicycleclub.ca/index.php/youth-program).
+I’m a [Cycling Canada CanBike instructor](https://canbikecanada.ca/), and I teach riding skills, traffic safety, and ride leading to adults.
+I also volunteer, both in Ottawa and at the Mattamy National Cycling Center velodrome in Toronto.
+And of course, I ride... a lot!
+My passion is track cycling, as well as getting off the beaten path on rural gravel roads.

 I started programming in 1972 (Fortran, APL, assembler) Even though my university degree was in Electrical Engineering, my whole professional career has been software related.
 I became a manager in 1981, although I continued to write production code until 1986.
-I've tried to keep my hand in, even as I became a senior manager and a director.
+I tried to keep my hand in, even as I became a senior manager and a director.

 I've been a principal founder of a video games start-up, had 2 games on the Billboard top 40, and wrote applications for Apple and Microsoft.
 I've spent 20 years in the telecommunications industry developing firmware for